-In this paper, we propose an end-to-end adaptive semantic segmentation architecture called JPRNet, which simultaneously conducts the pixel level and representation level domain adaptation.
-Pixel level and representation level domain adaptation could work together and complement each other in JPRNet.
-To this end, Cycle GAN is utilized to transfer an image style from the source domain to the target domain, and RAN is integrated to learn the domain invariant representation in an adversarial manner.
-Experimental results on the downsampled Inria dataset and Massachusetts Buildings dataset have demonstrated the effectiveness of JPRNet.
-Furthermore, the semi-supervised experiments indicate that JPRNet can obtain similar accuracy to baselines, which are trained and tested on the target domain.
+In this letter, we propose an end-to-end adaptive semantic-segmentation architecture called JPRNet, which simultaneously conducts the pixel-level and representation-level domain adaptations.
+Pixel-level and representation-level domain adaptations could work together and complement each other in the JPRNet.
+To this end, Cycle GAN is used to transfer an image style from the source domain to the target domain, and RAN is integrated to learn the domain-invariant representation in an adversarial manner.
+Experimental results on the downsampled Inria data set and the Massachusetts Buildings data set have demonstrated the effectiveness of JPRNet.
+Furthermore, the semisupervised experiments indicate that the JPRNet can obtain similar accuracy to the baselines, which are trained and tested on the target domain.